 Federal law governing rest and meal breaks can be found in the Fair Labor Standards Act (FLSA).
-The FLSA does not actually require these breaks to be offered in the first place.
+Strangely, the FLSA does not actually require these breaks to be offered in the first place.
 However, most employers offer them anyway, and, when they do, this triggers certain FLSA rules and requirements.

 You may not extend your break or meal times without employer authorization.
 And while there’s nothing in the law that prevents you from taking a shorter break, many employers prohibit this because it can create an appearance that they are not offering full-length breaks.

 A rest of 5 to 20 minutes qualifies as a “short break” and must be counted as paid time.
 This also counts toward your hour counts when it comes to overtime and paid time off.